 French Girl style has always been cool, with similarly enduring appeal to pieces like black skinny jeans and ankle boots, but it’s become even more popular recently.
 Even Chanel’s most recent couture show was a love letter to Paris (even more so than usual).
-One of the season’s most-Instagrammed tops is a skimpy shirred cotton number (pictured above) that's part of Reformation’s ‘Almost French’ collection (presented with the tag line, ‘You will never be French, but at least you can pretend in the new stuff.’)
-Most of the Almost French collection sold out in a flash and is still in high demand.
+One of the season’s most-Instagrammed tops is a skimpy shirred cotton number (pictured above) that’s part of Reformation’s ‘Almost French’ collection, presented to consumers with the tag line, ‘You will never be French, but at least you can pretend in the new stuff.’
+Most of the Almost French collection sold out in a flash.
+It’s still in high demand.

 Reformation and Réalisation Par are far from the only brands to get sucked in.
-There are other many brands, like Être Cécile, Agent Provocateur and French Girl Organics, that have built a business upon pretending to be French.
+There are other many brands, like Être Cécile, Agent Provocateur and French Girl Organics, that have built up their businesses by pretending to be French.

-French Girl style is a weird beast in that it’s impossible to define, yet we all know what someone is talking about when they refer to it.
-There are some garments that are totally French, either by origin or association.
+But what is French Girl style?
+It’s a weird beast that’s impossible to define, yet we all know what someone is talking about when they refer to it.
+Some pieces are just totally, undeniably French, either by origin or association.
 For example:

-- Skinny jeans with a zip near the ankle
+- Skinny jeans with little zips near the ankle

 - Wrap dresses